Vanyoo/realtime-subtitle/README.md

 ## Features
 - **⚡️ Real-Time Transcription**: Instant streaming display using `faster-whisper`, `mlx-whisper`, or `FunASR`.
 - **🎯 Multiple ASR Backends**: Choose between Whisper (multilingual), MLX (Apple Silicon optimized), or FunASR (industrial-grade Chinese/English).
+- **🎤 Speaker Diarization**: Identify and label different speakers in real-time using diart (optional).
 - **🌊 Word-by-Word Streaming**: See text appear as you speak, with smart context accumulation.
 - **🔄 Async Translation**: Translates text to Chinese (or target language) in the background without blocking the UI.
 - **🖥️ Overlay UI**: Always-on-top, transparent, click-through window for seamless usage during meetings/videos.